 We then derive testable predictions by investigating deviations between perfect-foresight and market prices.
 We first compare the market price volatility to the perfect-foresight price volatility through variance ratios (Shiller, 1981; LeRoy and Porter, 1981).
 If CDS trading improves market efficiency, we expect lower excess volatility and variance ratios closer to one for firms with higher levels of leverage or CDS spreads.
 Second, as variance ratios do not allow for definitive hypothesis testing, we extend Mankiw, Romer, and Shapiro's (1985, 1991) orthogonality test.
 This testing strategy is based on the fact that, under the null hypothesis of market efficiency, the market price is the best predictor of the ex-post rational price.
 In particular, it has a lower forecast error compared to any other forecast.
-We expect the variance spread to decrease when the CDS market becomes more informative.
+If CDS impacts market efficiency, we would expect the spread between the variance of the perfectforesight price, which incorporates this information, and the variance of a naive forecast, which does not, to narrow as the CDS market becomes more informative.
 Finally, we extend West's (1988) variance-bound test, which exploits the entire information set available to the market.
 We propose a new efficiency score, which ranges from -100 (no efficiency) to 100 (full efficiency), to assess market efficiency.
 We expect higher efficiency scores when the CDS market becomes more informative.